BS in Environmental and Sustainability Sciences (New)

 PG 1: Provide students with the knowledge of concepts, theories, and tools to explain and manage environmental systems, both natural and human-made, in pursuit of sustainability.

 SLO 1.1.
-Demonstration ability to critically evaluate human impacts on the planet’s climate system, biodiversity, biogeochemical cycles, water cycle and resources, land, and other related systems.
+Demonstrate ability to critically evaluate human impacts on the planet’s climate system, biodiversity, biogeochemical cycles, water cycle and resources, land, and other related systems.

 SLO 1.3.
 Ability to apply relevant impact assessment, evaluation, research, mapping, and analytical tools prevalent in environmental and urban sustainability management.